vertica/DistributedR-demos/census-shiny/README.md

 #### Logging

-      install.packages('logging')
+    R> install.packages('logging')

 #### Dataset
 The dataset is compressed to save space.
-To unpack the dataset run:
+To uncompress the dataset run:

-    gunzip -c census-income.data.gz > census-income.data
+    $ gunzip -c census-income.data.gz > census-income.data

 ## Running the demo
 To start the demo: